-It’s bursting with world-famous culture, history, beaches and food – but how much of Europe have you explored?
-These are the best things to do in Europe…
+It's bursting with world-famous culture, fascinating history, sublime beaches and truly exceptional food - but how much of Europe have you explored?
+These are the best places to visit in Europe, whether you're after beautiful destinations or simply spectacular landmarks.

-The Sistine Chapel, the Colosseum, the Forum, Trevi Fountain, Villa d’Este… of all of Europe’s amazing city break destinations, Italy’s fair capital surely has the longest ‘must-see’ list.
-Not to mention all that gelato!
-Prepare for an unforgettable city break…
+The Sistine Chapel, the Colosseum, the Forum, Trevi Fountain, Villa d'Este... of all Europe's amazing city break destinations, Italy's capital surely has the longest 'must-see' list of incredible European landmarks.
+Not to mention all that gelato.
+Prepare for an unforgettable city break if you're planning a trip to Rome, and don't miss out on gorging on pasta like a pro in its many quaint trattoria.

-More like this: The 8 holidays every woman should take in her sixties
+More like this: The holidays every woman should take in her 60s

 5. Explore Switzerland's glorious lakes